Microservices: Have you thought this through?

 A development team’s paradise?

-If you have a developed a big web application which includes all aspects of your business like user information, payments, product catalogs, you will start breaking it into smaller components/servers and you would deploy those servers inside the same virtual network – where virtual network is an abstraction that enables communication between microservices deployed inside it.
-You can easily create such kind of virtual network configurations very easily using Kubernetes and Docker Swarm.
+If you have developed a large web application that includes all aspects of your business, such as user information, payments, and product catalogs, you will likely start breaking it into smaller components/servers.
+These servers would be deployed inside the same virtual network—a virtual network being an abstraction that enables communication between microservices deployed within it.
+You can easily create such virtual network configurations using Kubernetes and Docker Swarm.

-Each server would have its own deployment cycle, development cycle, and scaling.
+Each server would have its own deployment cycle, development cycle, and scaling strategy.
 This has enabled development teams to:

-• Have faster and simple development cycles.
-A team can now develop a microservice as an independent component, without worrying about the implementation of the other components of the business application.
+- Have faster and simpler development cycles.
+A team can now develop a microservice as an independent component without worrying about the implementation of other components in the business application.

-• Lower downtimes.
-An exception in a server (or a memory leak) will only affect one part of your whole business, as the rest of the servers will continue to work.
+- Reduce downtimes.
+An exception in a server (or a memory leak) will only affect one part of the business, as the rest of the servers will continue to function.

-• Independent scaling.
-If you see that a certain domain of your business (like getting the user’s information or authorizing users, for example) is getting much more traction than others, you can scale that part alone without affecting the rest of the deployed components.
-You can usually do that either by adding new replicas (horizontal scaling) or by increasing the allocated memory/CPU to this specific microservice.
+- Enable independent scaling.
+If a specific domain of your business (such as retrieving user information or authorizing users) experiences higher demand, you can scale that part alone without affecting the rest of the deployed components.
+This is typically done by adding new replicas (horizontal scaling) or increasing the allocated memory/CPU for that specific microservice.

-Everyone that has read a bunch of other articles about microservices has probably identified the cost to be an additional bullet to the good parts.
-Well, the cost is a very complicated issue which we will tackle a bit later.
-Let’s suffice to say that cost-effectiveness applies only to a subset of the microservices appliances I have had the luck to see during my career.
+Anyone who has read multiple articles about microservices has probably encountered cost as a key concern.
+Well, cost is a complex issue, which we will tackle later.
+For now, let’s say that cost-effectiveness applies only to a subset of microservices implementations I have encountered during my career.

 Problems in every paradise

-So, should you begin now breaking down your monolithic server into smaller components?
+So, should you start breaking down your monolithic server into smaller components now?
 You can.
-I would also dare to say that you have already made your mind about that.
+I would even say that you have likely already made up your mind about it.
 I am not here to change anyone’s mind (I love microservices, anyway).
-But I would like to share some of my thoughts about your routine if you decide to do down the microservice road – and to share with you stuff I have realized the hard way.
+However, I want to share some of my thoughts about your routine if you decide to go down the microservices path—and to share some lessons I have learned the hard way.

 DevOps

-DevOps is always an essential aspect of the development process – one that is very easily missed/forgotten.
-There are those who support the idea that developers should also take care of the DevOps themselves since they possess knowledge of their development stack and their resource needs.
-Others believe that DevOps should be handled by specified and experienced administrators who have access to 24/7 monitoring tools and should take care of everything non-development.
-For me, the truth is somewhere in the middle.
+DevOps is an essential aspect of the development process—one that is often overlooked or forgotten.
+Some argue that developers should handle DevOps since they understand their development stack and resource needs.
+Others believe DevOps should be managed by dedicated and experienced administrators with access to 24/7 monitoring tools, responsible for all non-development aspects.
+In my opinion, the best approach lies somewhere in the middle.

-Regardless of which side of the Developer / Develops party you stand with, you will have a hard time with DevOps.
-No matter the size of your business and cluster, the following is a non-exhaustive list of your daily tasks regarding DevOps:
+Regardless of which side of the Developer/DevOps debate you align with, DevOps will be a challenge.
+No matter the size of your business or cluster, here are some key daily DevOps tasks:

-• Ensuring versioning semantics are appropriately followed in all microservices of your cluster.
+- Ensuring versioning semantics are properly followed in all microservices within your cluster.

-• Ensure the building scripts for your microservices are working correctly.
-If you have 50 microservices and you wish to do a change in a Jenkins file (or any build step in any CI/CD tool), you will have to make the change in all your scripts manually.
+- Verifying that build scripts for your microservices function correctly.
+If you have 50 microservices and need to update a Jenkins file (or any CI/CD build step), you must manually update all scripts.

 Writing APIs